-Even though I have a lot to study for exams, I am more than able to make time to really explore the Bible in-depth.
-I have tried to keep up daily readings, but I find it is more helpful to write about them in order for me to really understand what it is I am reading.
-I will be writing blog posts as I go through the chapters, and I will actually start from the beginning of Genesis.
+Even though I have a lot to study for exams, right now I have some time to explore the beginning.
 Part of this was prompted by recent declarations that Christians who read a love-based faith from the Bible are all wrong, terrible, false believers who don’t understand the true nature of God.
 Well, I am going to explore my assessment of God as merciful by taking words straight from His Good Book, hopefully as objectively as I can.
 I am not fluent in Greek or Hebrew or anything like that, but I will have faith that God has guided sufficiently accurate translations of His Word.
 I will also be using the (gasp) New International Version for my studies.
 I know, I know, the King James Version, written a thousand and so years after Christ is the “real” gospel, right?
-I actually don’t have a problem with the KJV and normally use it when I take quotes because the language is beautiful, but I must admit that even though I read Shakespeare in high school and apparently comprehended it well enough to get good marks on my essays, my understanding of Old English can still be rocky.
+I don’t have a problem with the KJV and may use it when I take quotes because the language is beautiful, but I must admit that even though I read Shakespeare in high school and apparently comprehended it well enough to get good marks on my essays, my understanding of Old English can still be rocky.
 I would like to not have any confusion while I’m doing my studies, so there.

 Now, after everything else was created, God produces man “from the dust.”
 Again, I don’t see a problem with this description, considering all of the atoms and molecules that exist in our dirt, when combined and reacted in a specific way, especially in the hands of, you know, the Creator of atoms and molecules Himself, could easily create a human being.
 After all, didn’t scientists discover that we share 50% of our DNA with bananas?
 Sounds like small peas for God to work with.
 Moving on.
 We see that God’s only commandments for His creation is to be fruitful and multiply, and for Adam to take care of the earth and all its animals.
 God even lets Adam give names to all of His creatures, which is actually a great honor if you think about it.
 “Here, I made this for you using methods that would mash your brain if you tried to understand it all now, but I want to know how you would like to call it so that it would be easier for you.”
 How sweet.